 First step: Find a doula training.

 While some folks might say that a formal doula training isn’t necessary, I think it’s a good way to get a foundation in the world of doula work.
 You learn the nuts and bolts of childbirth, watch some cool videos and do great reading.
 You also get to be in community with all the other doulas in training and get one perspective on what the role of a doula is.
 There are a few major training organizations out there, and that’s where I would start.
 While some of these won’t be particularly “radical” (probably won’t be much mention of abortion rights, race, sexuality, etc) it’s a foundation for you to work from.
 Then you can build community with like-minded doulas and bring your own radical philosophy to your doula work.
 Doula training will cost you.
-Mine was about $500 when I did it four years ago.
+Mine was about $500 when I did it in 2005.
 But don’t let that stop you!
 You can always ask about scholarships, or try and find an organization to sponsor your training.
 Mine was covered by my college at the time.